WHAT WE DO

 The Authority serves more than 1.5 million people living in the Liverpool City Region, providing 14 Household Waste Recycling Centres in Merseyside and two Centres in Halton as part its contract with Veolia UK.
 The local Centres allow for householders to recycle more than 40 different materials.
 MRWA also manages the processing of the co-mingled recycling collected at kerbside by five of the six council boroughs, which is sorted via its two Materials Recovery Facilities.

-In 2019, the Authority stopped using landfill, and the Authority’s Energy from Waste facility now produces enough electricity to provide power for up to 63,000 homes, using the 450,000 tonnes of household waste generated each year from its 600,000 households* as a fuel for the production of electricity for the National Grid.
+In 2017, we marked the beginning of a Resource Recovery Contract (RRC) which sees the Authority send Liverpool City Region’s black bag residual household waste from a Rail Transfer Loading Station in Knowsley to an Energy from Waste (EfW) plant in Teeside.
+The EfW plant produces enough electricity to provide power for up to 63,000 homes, using the 450,000 tonnes of household waste generated each year from its 600,000 households as a fuel for the production of electricity for the National Grid.

 MRWA works with District Council partners across the region and is funded by a levy on each of the Merseyside District Councils.
 We take a lead in advocating zero waste, the circular economy, waste prevention, recycling and the safe and effective management of waste for our residents.
 We are also responsible for the aftercare of a number of closed landfill sites, which historically had been operated by the Authority or its predecessors.